 The thin tube BTE or the RIC also have superior directionality to the ITE (in the ear) custom hearing aid because of the dual microphones’ placement and their distance apart.
 The placement of the hearing aid behind the ear allows for one microphone to be facing forward (or close to it) and one microphone to be facing to the rear of the patient.
 Therefore, the technology permits the hearing aid to adjust to the desired sound appropriately.

-The design of the thin tube BTE or RIC allows the hearing aid microphone and the receiver to be further apart than in the ITE style.
-Therefore, by design, this style aid is less likely to whistle (or feedback) when the high frequencies are amplified.
-These are precisely the frequencies this type of patient needs in order to understand speech more clearly because the high frequencies are where many of the sibilant consonants are found.
-Unlike in 2008, today’s thin tube BTE and RIC hearing aids are also less likely to whistle due to feedback cancelation technology that senses the frequencies that would likely cause a problem and take them “out of phase” thereby eliminating the problem.
-Therefore, more patients with high frequency hearing loss are enjoying the benefits of hearing aids, today, because of thin tube BTE and RIC hearing aids than ever before.
+The design of the thin tube BTE or RIC allows the hearing aid microphone and the receiver to be farther apart than in the ITE style.
+Therefore, by design, this style aid is less likely to whistle (have feedback) when the high frequencies are amplified.
+These are precisely the frequencies this type of patient needs in order to understand speech more clearly, because the high frequencies are where many of the sibilant consonants are found.
+Unlike in 2008, today’s thin tube BTE and RIC hearing aids are also less likely to whistle due to feedback cancelation technology that senses the frequencies that would likely cause a problem and take them “out of phase,” thereby eliminating the problem.
+Therefore, more patients with high-frequency hearing loss are enjoying the benefits of hearing aids today than ever before because of thin tube BTE and RIC hearing aids.